theqly/reverie/README.md

 # reverie
-An service for pin and share your favorite places.
+An service for pin and share your favorite places